Algorithm Transformations

 For example, if your original sequence is R' B' U, its reverse would be U' B R.

-By applying the reverse operation to certain algorithms, we can obtain a new algorithm that performs the same transformation as demonstrated in the following PLL Headlights algorithm:
+By applying the reverse operation to certain algorithms, we can obtain a new algorithm sequence that performs the same permutations or orientations as demonstrated in the following PLL T-permutation algorithm:

 To apply this transformation, tap the menu button within the CubePal app and navigate as follows: